 Mr. Rae advises clients from a range of industries and business sectors in commercial and investment treaty arbitrations.
-He has experience representing clients in both institutional and ad hoc arbitration and his diverse workload has included disputes in Africa, Asia, Europe, and Russia.
+He has experience representing clients in both institutional and ad hoc arbitration under all major arbitral rules including ICC, LCIA, ICSID, and UNCITRAL.
+His diverse workload has included disputes in Africa, Asia, Europe, the Middle East, and Russia.

 Mr. Rae’s practice also includes acting on behalf of clients in complex, multijurisdictional litigation disputes at both trial and appellate level.

 Mr. Rae has previously clerked for two justices of the Federal Court of Australia and is a member of the LCIA Young International Arbitrator Group, the ICC Young Arbitrator Forum, HK45, and YSIAC.